We are heading off again. This time, we thought we'd do America, from top to bottom and then who knows…

 30 May 2010

 This was a magical hidden away spot to hide from the National Memorial Day holiday.
 This was an awesome find after a suggestion from a friendly Washington lad, Daniel.
-We spent three days exploring the area and got the first 150 miles of offroad riding!
+We spent three days exploring the area and got the first 250 km of offroad riding!

 Hells Canyon sits at the corner of Washington, Oregon and Idaho.
 Steep gravel roads lead into a even steeper canyon.
 Mule deer and Whitetail deer were everywhere, some were tame even though there was hunting in the valley.